AEADataEditor/aeadataeditor.github.io/_next/policy/revisions-data-code-deposit.md

 ### Version of Record and Linking

-The version of record is immutable.
-However, the AEA manuscript landing page and associated metadata will link to an updated deposit if
+The AEA manuscript landing page and associated metadata will link to the version of record.
+The version of record is the version as of publication of the article.

+However, the AEA will adjust the version of record if

-- the changes are minimal (e.g. clarity of documentation in README or code)
+- the changes to the deposit are minimal (e.g. clarity of documentation in README or code)
-- unambiguously do not affect the computation of the tables and figures in the manuscript
+- the changes to the deposit unambiguously do not affect the computation of the tables and figures in the manuscript

-The AEA manuscript landing page and associated metadata will link to the original version of record if
+The AEA manuscript landing page and associated metadata will not change the version of record if

 - any new data or code is provided, even if it improves the overall reproducibility of the package
 - any modification to code or data has the potential to change tables and figures, even if it improves the overall reproducibility of the package